-This month’s Lowcountry autism events roundup includes the Charleston Walk for Autism, social groups, support groups, a featured book, and more!
+This month’s Lowcountry autism events roundup includes a free Autism and You seminar, the Charleston Walk for Autism, and special Autism Awareness month events as well!

 Walk for Autism Charleston